What is the inroads program?

 It is common to feel anxious and be worried about your drinking.
 In fact, one in four young people experience mood or anxiety concerns in any 12-month period.
 You may not have a mental health disorder, but might just feel that you need some help in managing your feelings better.
 That’s ok!
 We would encourage you to work through the program and see if it is beneficial to you.

 The inroads program is based on the “CASP program”, a treatment program developed at Macquarie University to help adults with significant anxiety and drinking concerns.
 We know the CASP program is an effective treatment, because it was tested in a clinical trial and compared to standard treatment.
 People who received the CASP program were able to reduce their drinking, and also experienced a reduction in anxiety and depression symptoms, and improved quality of life compared to the standard treatment.
 You can read more about the CASP program.

 The inroads program is an adaptation of the effective CASP program for young adults.
 It is for young people who need some assistance managing anxiety symptoms and setting limits around drinking.
 The online format means the program can be accessed easily, on your computer, phone, or tablet.
 Brief email and/or phone sessions with an experienced psychologist will help you with some extra advice or support when you need it.

-To find out whether the prorgam is right for you, take our self assessment.
+To find out whether the program is right for you, the first step is a brief online self assessment.

 Who is it for?